-He, at least annually, holds meetings with the Non-Executive Directors (including the Independent Non-Executive Directors) without the Executive Directors being present.
+He, at least annually, holds meetings with the Independent Non-Executive Directors without the Executive Directors being present.

 He is primarily responsible for drawing up and approving the agenda for each Board meeting.
 He takes into account, where appropriate, any matters proposed by the other Directors for inclusion on the agenda, or delegates such responsibility to the Company Secretary.